 At high tide, Bowling Ball Beach lies hidden, as did the Terracotta Warriors.
 But once the tidal forces begin to ebb, the retreating ocean reveals rows and rows of what appear to be perfectly round boulders wedged into the sand, appearing somewhat like that mighty army that is revealed after centuries of secrecy.
 These “bowling balls” are not man-made, though, but geological formations called “concretions,” left behind as the surrounding mudstone eroded over millenia.

-What stands over 300 feet high, is over 2,000 years old, and is almost seventy feet in diameter?
+What stands over 300 feet high, is over 2,000 years old, and is almost 70 feet in circumference?
 You’ll find your answer at the Drive-Thru Tree in Leggett, at the north of Mendocino County.
 Also known as the Chandelier Tree—because of the enormous branches on either side of the trunk—this sequoia sempervirens has been the subject of souvenir photos since the tree was opened to the public in 1937. www.drivethrutree.com

 Highway 128 Wine Road